 The Kunsthalle Mannheim has always been much more than a museum.
 It is a prestige object and a treasure trove, a meeting place and an engine for new things.
-With the opening of the new building in the early summer of 2018, it gives art in Mannheim a place in the future and promises a brilliant transition between what was, what is and what will be.
+With the opening of the new building in June of 2018, it gives art in Mannheim a place in the future and promises a brilliant transition between what was, what is and what will be.

 The new building shines too.
 In the middle is light, with an imposing atrium forming the core of the new building.
 Light filled and open, it creates space to breathe, allowing the rest of the universe to shine in through the glass roof.
 During the presentation of the new building in December 2017, the Kunsthalle presented handpicked works of art by international artists such as William Kentridge, Anselm Kiefer, Rebecca Horn, Alicja Kwade and Martin Honert.
 From early summer 2018, visitors can experience a who's who of 19th and 20th century art history, with paintings and sculptures by Édouard Manet, Caspar David Friedrich, Camille Pissarro, Auguste Rodin and Alberto Giacometti.

 Spreading out from the central atrium, passages and lanes branch off in all directions and lead you along balconies, over bridges and through terraces to the masterpieces that will fill seven exhibition halls in the future.
 The rooftop garden with its spectacular view of the neighbouring "Wasserturm", the Friedrichsplatz and the "Rosengarten" congress centre awaits you at the top.
 The new building with the adjoining historic "Billing" building from 1907 fits in perfectly with this unique ensemble.
 From the huge panoramic windows of the museum, you can enjoy a fabulous view of Mannheim's most beautiful square.